juvalen/ngjnx/README.md

 ### Operation
 To build and deploy the servers just enter:

 `$ vagrant up -provision`

+and two machines will be created in Virtualbox:

+- reverse

+- log-proxy

 ## reverse: nginx as reverse proxy with routing
 From the virtual machine it can be tested: